IBSim/VirtualLab/docs/source/examples/ml.rst

     CreateModel = True
     InverseAnalysis = True

 :numref:`Fig. %s <PyPlot_11>` shows the reconstruction error versus the number of principal components used to compress the Von Mises stress nodal data.
-Notice that the reconstruction error is higher for the Von Mises tress compared with the temperature data from the previous example.
+Notice that the reconstruction error is higher for the Von Mises stress compared with the temperature data from the previous example.
 To achieve a reconstruction error of 1E-3 with this data around 100 principal component would be required, which is quite large.
-Instead 20 principal components ill be used, whih will still ensure that more than 99.9% of the variance is retained.
+Instead 20 principal components will be used, which will still ensure that more than 99.9% of the variance is retained.

 .. _PyPlot_11: